haudoux/galleryPHP/README.md

 - The facade pattern is used for all the view
 - The singleton pattern is used for the logger system
 - The proxy pattern is used for the login system
+- The factory pattern is used for the creation of picture

+### Not correctly implemented
 - The decorator pattern is used for applying sepia, blur and resize on picture before download
-- The factory pattern is used for the creation of picture

 ### Not implement yet